CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 # Statment Services

-dds a message to the group messages.
+## Statement Create
+Creates a new transaction record on the RAIDA.

 ### Statement Format
 Each Statement is one row/line in a transaction record and has to be formated in a precise way.